mworks-proj/xBase_v1/CODE_OF_CONDUCT.md

 - Provide constructive feedback; focus on the work, not the person.
 - Do not share others’ private information.

-Enforcement: Report concerns privately via GitHub’s reporting tools or by emailing `maintainers@xmerch.dev`.
+Enforcement: Report concerns privately via GitHub’s reporting tools or by emailing `support@xmerch.app`.
 The maintainers will review, clarify expectations, and take appropriate action.